Complete List of Transition Words on the ACT and Digital SAT - 2026 Update

 B) Words that show how two things are similar:

-(ex: My stapler is light gray.
-Likewise, my ruler is light gray.)
+(ex: My stapler is bright green.
+Likewise, my pen is bright green.)

 Likewise,